 The geotechnical investigation documented in the GDR identified landslide areas within the Project limits.
 Observed evidence of landslides included vertical offsets (scarps) at the tops of slides, irregular terrain on the faces of slopes that indicates ground movement, distressed vegetation on slopes, seepage near the toes of slopes, and subsurface conditions logged from exploratory borings.
 Identified landslide areas are shown on the geologic map that is included in the GDR.
 Other active landslide areas may be encountered or may become active during construction.
 Placement of foundations or fill in landslide areas shall be avoided or suitable landslide stabilization shall be provided.
 Landslide stabilization shall be designed using Limit-Equilibrium Analysis methods.
 Additional geotechnical investigations may be required for design of landslide mitigation and shall be the responsibility of the Contractor.
 The minimum number and locations of exploratory borings for landslide stabilization design are shown in Table 10-2.
 Design of landslide mitigation shall be in accordance with the CDOT Geotechnical Design Manual, CDOT Bridge Design Manual, and AASHTO LRFD Bridge Design Specifications.
-In landslide areas that support critical structures or slopes, the stabilization design shall have a minimum Factor of Safety of 1.5.
+In landslide areas that support critical structures, or slopes where failure or significant movement will affect adjacent bridges or critical facilities; the stabilization design shall have a minimum Factor of Safety of 1.5.
 Stabilization designs shall be submitted to CDOT for Acceptance a minimum of 45 Days prior to the start of stabilization construction.